davidmeredith/devsGuidebook/devGuidebook.md

 ##### Can I use both styles in a hybrid approach

 - Yes, depending on your language of choice and what is considered idiomatic.
 Some modern languages support both approaches.
 For example, to support interoperability with Java, the Kotlin language supports unchecked exceptions as well as its own `Result` type which is intended for low-level code rather than for modelling business errors.
-For modelling business errors, they recommend using sealed class hierarchies that introduce exhaustive pattern matching to handle errors (see discussion on data oriented programming).
+For modelling business errors, Jetbrains/Kotlin recommend using sealed class hierarchies and exhaustive pattern matching to handle errors (see discussion on data oriented programming).

 - At the time of writing, a dedicated union type for capturing a result OR one or more errors is on the [Kotlin roadmap](https://www.youtube.com/watch?v=B-DoVr12fK0).

-- Languages may also support more advanced error handling strategies.
-For example, the Kotlin Arrow2 library simplifies the use of OOP and Functional error handling within the same code base (Functional vs OOP? - choose both).
-For example, lower level code or existing code can apply `try/catch/finally` blocks for localised exception handling and recovery if needed, while higher level calling code can provide a wrapping `error context` that can be used at the boundary; Rather than throwing exceptions at the boundary between different layers of code, exceptions can be _raised_ into the higher level error context.
-Raising rather than (re)throwing this allows the functions that raise to be composed within functional compositional call chains because raising does not break referential transparency.
-In the top layer of your code, such as in a top-level service facade or global error handler in a webapp, you would then need to handle the exceptions raised within the error context, such as performing a transaction roll back or performing a retry.
-For a great presentation with examples, see this great talk from Simon Vergauwen from [Kotlin Conf 2023](https://youtu.be/JcFEI8_af3g?si=vH5OG86JTQWFrGnw) (note that context receivers as used in the talk will be replaced by context parameters in the future).

 [top](#Table-Of-Contents)

 #### Error Handling - Exceptions Should Not be Used for Flow Control - Exceptional Does Not Mean Conditional